Ancestry UK

 © Peter Higginbotham.

 In 1891, a 16-bed isolation hospital was erected to the south-east of the workhouse.
 It later became the Oswestry and Chirk Isolation Hospital, and then Greenfields Hospital.
-It now (2001) houses Morda Social Club.
+In recent times it has housed the Morda Social Club.

 Oswestry isolation hospital from the south, 2001.